• contact@greenactiontrust.org

 Our aim is to work with the community to create a woodland site that can be enjoyed by all and remains a haven for wildlife.

-This 20.45ha site is located on the edge of Kilmacolm in Inverclyde and is well used by locals for recreational activities such as dog walking.
-An attractive greenspace boasting woodland, open grassland and views overlooking the surrounding countryside, the land was gifted to the Green Action Trust by Buchanan Estates in August 2022.
 It is host to a variety of habitats such as woodland, most of which can be found in the south-west of the site.
-Clearly the site is already valuable for wildlife and people, and we would like to work with local residents to create a community woodland that offers improved access to nature for people, while developing its biodiversity value and nurturing its wildlife.
+Clearly the site is already valuable for wildlife and people, and we are working with local residents to create a community woodland that offers improved access to nature for people, while developing its biodiversity value and nurturing its wildlife.

 Community Engagement

-The Trust would like to engage with local site users and the wider community to hear their ideas on what they would like to do with the site.
+The Trust has been engaging with local site users and the wider community to hear their ideas on what they would like to do with the site.
+To start this process, we held a Community Walk and Tree Planting Ceremony in March 2023 and an online public consultation in June.

 • Plant more trees to extend existing woodland areas